 In dealing with these conflicts, the conventional efforts have proved futile as the conflicts keep recurring in most communities.
 In support of this, Okoh (2005) notes that the conventional methods of dealing with contradictions in the Niger Delta failed to broker peace in the region.
 According to Awulachew et al. (2007), the Oromo of Ethiopia developed the gadaa system, an institution for guiding the social, political, economic and religious life of its people and for managing resources such as water as well as its contribution in conflict resolution among individuals and communities.
-However, even with such an institution, the Oromo people are still in conflict as the various clans fight over resources.

 In Kenya, several communities have indigenous systems of managing conflict.
-For instance, in the Turkana community, Ruto, et al 2004) notes that there are two key institutions set for conflict resolution.
-First is the Adakar (Livestock Neighborhood Association) which is an important traditional governance and conflict resolution institution which resolves conflicts at community/clan level and the second is the Ekitoe Ng'ekeliok which deals with issues that are beyond the capacity of Adakars especially conflicts between the various clans and those between the Turkana and other communities.
+To begin with, among the Turkana community, Ruto, et al (2004) notes that there are two key institutions set for conflict resolution.
+First is the

+Adakar (Livestock Neighborhood Association) which is an important traditional governance and conflict resolution institution which resolves conflicts at community/clan level and the second is the Ekitoe Ng'ekeliok which deals with issues that are beyond the capacity of Adakars especially conflicts between the various clans and those between the Turkana and other communities.
+The same case applies among other Kenyan communities.

-Statement of the Problem
+Statement of the problem

 Conflict between the different Abakuria clans has been going on since time immemorial (Abuso, 1980).
-For instance, according to Marwa (2001), between 1986 and 1996, there were a number of inter clan conflicts among various Abakuria clans which were so intense that there was a lot of human and non-human destruction.
+For instance, according to Marwa (2001), between 1986 and 1996, there were a number of inter-clan conflicts among various Abakuria clans which were so intense that there was a lot of human and non-human destruction.
+In another case, OCHA (2009) noted that human and non-human destruction.
 In another case, OCHA (2009) noted that between July and September 2009, conflict in Kuria District between the Nyabasi and Bwiregi clans displaced over 20,000 persons and left a trail of deaths and destruction of property.
-However, intra-ethnic conflict in Kuria just like in many other areas has received little attention.
-This is supported by Troy and Warren (2014), who note that the emergence of violent fragmentation within an ethnic group has received comparatively little attention, despite the notable occurrence of coethnic factional violence in several high-profile conflicts.

-In the management of the various conflicts, a resurgence of interest in indigenous, traditional and customary approaches to conflict resolution has been witnessed in recent years.
-Supporters of this position including Mensah, (2008) claim that indigenous approaches are participatory and relationship-focused and peaceful outcomes have a higher chance of community adherence.
-The main reason for this argument is that local people come up with their own mechanisms of resolving conflicts which suits them best thus an acceptable approach (Choundree, 1999).
+In the management of the various conflicts, a resurgence of interest in indigenous approaches has been witnessed in recent years.
+Supporters of this position including Mensah (2008) claim that the approaches are participatory and relationship-focused and peaceful outcomes have a higher chance of community adherence.
+The reason for this argument is that local people come up with their own mechanisms of resolving conflicts which suit them best (Choundree, 1999).
 The Abakuria community has such an institution known as Inchama which is traditionally charged with the task of resolving conflict.
 However, even with this institution in place, conflict between various clans in the community has persisted for a long period of time.
+It is from this backdrop that this paper sought analyse the Abakuria indigenous systems of managing conflict. systems of managing conflict.